-- Validate an applied-for TLD string and determine its variant string(s) with corresponding dispositions - Calculate variant strings, and corresponding disposition values, for each one of the already allocated and delegated TLD Strings
+- Validate an applied-for TLD string and determine its variant string(s) with corresponding dispositions - Calculate variant strings, and corresponding disposition values, for each one of the already delegated TLD Strings the Territory in the [Designated12] Language according to section 1.1-1.8 and section 2.1 and 2.2, are eligible to be delegated.

 Transitional arrangement.
-Desired variant string (under the Fast Track Porcess) are only allocatable if generated through RZ-LGR
+Desired Variant String (variants that have been requested under the Fast Track Prcess) are only eligible if they are generated through RZ-LGR and accordingly allocatable.

 3.2.3.
 Limitation of delegation of variants.
-Only Allocatable VARIANTS of the selected IDNccTLD string that are according to section 1.1-1.8 and section 2.1 and 2.2 to be Meaningful Representations of the name of the Territory in the Designated Language are eligible to be delegated.
+Only Allocatable VARIANTS of the selected IDNccTLD string that are Meaningful Representations of the name of